mxmehl/inwx-dns-recordmaster/README.md

 The `--debug` flag will bring you a long way.
 If you want to create an issue with this project, please provide a debug log, it will be of great help!

 Also, `--dry` is recommended to play around with the program and avoid breaking your productive configuration.

+### I deleted all my productive records!

+Oh no, you forgot to make a `--dry` run first?
+While there is no rollback functionality, the tool preserves the local and remote data before making any modification.
+For each run and domain, you will find an export of the internal data scheme in a cache folder.
+On Linux systems, this is in `~/.cache/inwx-dns-recordmaster`, the file names will be something like `example.com-1521462189.json` (the number being the current UNIX time).
+With this, you can reconstruct the remote state before running this tool, either manually in the INWX web interface or you put it in your local DNS records configuration.

 ### Simulate API response